On-going R&D Projects

 Image-based rendering uses a series of reference images (or environment maps) to describe the scene from some fixed viewpoints.
 The images viewed from arbitrary viewpoints are then generated in real time by warping and combining these reference images.
 However, image-based rendering requires a vast amount of storage and cannot deal with dynamic scenes.
 This project investigates the methods for constructing the hybrid VR systems, which contains both geometric- and image-based models (e.g. to map image-based rendered images on geometric objects, keep the depth information in the textures, use adaptive texture mapping).
 The approach enables constant rendering time regardless of geometry and illumination complexity.
 Since both alpha blending and texture mapping operations are supported by graphics hardware, the approach is able to speedup the rendering process.

-- Haptics Sculpting in Virtual Volume Space
+• Haptics Sculpting in Virtual Volume Space

-- Interactive Deformable Modeling on GPUs
+• Interactive Deformable Modeling on GPUs

-- Web-based Interactive Learning of Telemedicine Systems
+• Web-based Interactive Telemedicine Systems

-- Mobile Virtual Environments
+• Mobile and Wireless Virtual Environments